 I recently broke both of these rules.
 There are many horse trainers who won’t tell you about their negative experiences.
 This does create a sense of awe for their competence from us mere mortals.
 BUT really, behind the scenes, there are many negative things going on.
 The key to a good horse trainer is that there is growth from those experiences.

 I’m finding that even though I believe in my own horse training abilities, and I have the desire to keep learning and growing, I can get side-tracked by self-doubt at times.
-Staying the course of YOUR journey with YOUR horse is a test of YOUR discipline to not let YOUR ego get in the way.
+Staying the course of this journey with my horse is a test of my discipline to not let an overly anxious ego get in the way.
 Yes, I want to prove that I can do it.
 And No, I don’t like showing mistakes or negative experiences.
-BUT that is the way that we learn.
-It comes with the journey (even for high level riders and trainers).
-Perfection always has a price that comes with it – an inability to show your mistakes.
-So, in the spirit of showing imperfections and accepting our progress as good enough I am presenting our latest training efforts.
+However, it is the way that we learn.
+It comes with the journey.
+We are where we are right now for a reason.
+A person who is on the road to self-mastery will appreciate the downs as well as the ups.